Windswept Adan

 Windswept Adan (アダンの風, Adan no Kaze) is the seventh studio album by Japanese singer-songwriter Ichiko Aoba, released on 2 December 2020 by her label, Hermine.
 Conceived as a soundtrack for an imaginary film based on a narrative written by Aoba, the concept album follows the story of a young girl who is sent away by her family to the titular fictional island of Adan.
 Aoba and composer Taro Umebayashi wrote, composed, arranged, and produced the music for the album throughout 2020.
 Initial development began in January, while recording and mastering sessions were held from July to October.
 The album was preceded by one single, "Porcelain", which was released on 30 October 2020.

-Windswept Adan is a chamber folk and psychedelic folk album with elements of jazz, classical, and ambient music.
+Windswept Adan is a folk baroque and psychedelic folk album with elements of jazz, classical, and ambient music.
 It marks a departure from Aoba's earlier minimalist instrumentation, drawing inspiration from diverse music traditions and featuring a variety of instruments and sounds, including a celesta, wind chimes, string arrangements, and field recordings taken by Aoba during her trips to the Ryukyu Islands.
 The album includes instrumental, a cappella, and vocal performances, some of which contain only non-lyrical vocalizations.

 Windswept Adan received widespread critical acclaim, with praise for its arrangements, instrumentation, and worldbuilding.
 Upon its release, the album debuted at number 82 on the Billboard Japan Hot Albums chart and number 88 on the Oricon Albums Chart.
 It was promoted in Japan with concerts and alternate versions, including a live album and a three-track single with acoustic renditions of selected songs.
 It received an international vinyl release on 19 November 2021, the first time one of Aoba's albums was reissued outside of Japan.
 To further support the album in global markets, Aoba embarked on her first international tour, performing in the United Kingdom, continental Europe, and North America between August and October 2022.

 Background

 After the release of her debut album Kamisori Otome (剃刀乙女) in 2010, Ichiko Aoba had built an audience in her native Japan, but her work remained obscure abroad.
 However, following the release of her sixth studio album, Qp, in 2018, Aoba began drawing attention from international listeners and media outlets.
-Qp was received positively by both critics and listeners outside of Japan; it was called a "masterclass" and "beautifully restless" by Sputnikmusics JohnnyoftheWell and was ranked among the top albums of 2018 on the online music community Rate Your Music.
+Qp was received positively by both critics and listeners outside of Japan and was ranked among the top albums of 2018 on the online music community Rate Your Music.
 The album's popularity brought new listeners to Aoba's previous releases, leading her 2013 album 0 to be retroactively ranked as the top album of its year on Rate Your Music.
 On 10 January 2020, Aoba announced the establishment of her record label, Hermine, alongside the release of two songs titled "Amuletum" (守り哥, Mamori Uta) and "Bouquet" as a double A-side single.